c0nrad/ccf/README.md

 ###App.js

-Loads the static handler, and the routes.
+Loads the static handler, and the routes, and thats it.

 ## Contact